codeAligned/JP_Notes/JP_pip_conda_brew_notes.md

 ### Important Clarification about Virtual Environments regarding PIP and Anaconda:
 ##### Anaconda Virtual Env
-When using a virtual env ("venv") in Anaconda (`conda create -n [venv name] python=X anaconda`), if you wish to install or modify packages in this venv, you must activate it first (`source activate [venv name]`) and then using `conda` *only* can you modify the packages in this environment.
+When using a virtual env ("venv") in Anaconda (`conda create -n [venv name] python=X`), if you wish to install or modify packages in this venv, you must activate it first (`source activate [venv name]`) and then using `conda` *only* can you modify the packages in this environment.

+**Note:**
-**Note**: using the command above to create the venv with `anaconda` appended to the end will create a new venv with the full Anaconda distribution already installed.
+Using the command above to create the venv with `anaconda` appended to the end (ex: `conda create -n [venv name] python=X anaconda`) will create a new venv with the _full Anaconda distribution already installed_.
 From here, you can modify the version of a given package.
-This approach creates a venv with more packages than are often required, but simplifies the creation and package managing process for the most part.
+This approach creates a venv with way more packages than are usually going to be needed, of course, making it fairly wasteful space-wise.
+In general we will want to create a blank venv and then populate it with the specific packages of interest for our project.
+However, I wanted to note this option.

 ##### PIP Virtual Env ("Vanilla")
 The below quote is from the [Conda cheatsheet](https://conda.io/docs/_downloads/conda-cheatsheet.pdf), being in an active venv and installing a package via `pip` does indeed install that package only into the active venv and not into your global Python installation.
 (This is a good thing).